jknapp25/exogenesis/story.md

 She nodded.

-He continued his descent feeling the incline start lessen.
+He continued his descent feeling the incline start to lessen.

 The beasts had begun there descent as well.
 Their four limbs giving them more stability than either of the other trailblazers.
 After a few steps they had also gained the confidence to move quicker and were quickly catching up with Eta.
 The latter one gained too much momentum and had to stop quickly, it's back half slipping in the process and one leg dislodging a few small rocks.